e-tho/ucodenix/README.md

 ## Features

-- Fetches the microcode binary based on your processor's model ID.
+- Fetches AMD microcode binaries from a repository aggregating updates from official sources.
-- Generates the microcode container as used by the Linux kernel.
+- Processes the microcode binaries to generate a container compatible with the Linux kernel.
-- Integrates the generated microcode into the NixOS configuration.
+- Integrates the generated microcode seamlessly into the NixOS configuration.
+- Supports automatic processing or custom selection based on your CPU model.

 ## Installation